 How to Appeal a Denied Medicare Claim

-Traditional Medicare.
-There are five levels of claims appeals for traditional Medicare; most people have to go through several levels to get a denial overturned.
-At the first level, you are given 120 days after receiving the Medicare summary notice to request a "redetermination" by a Medicare contractor—that is, the person who reviews the claim.
-Circle the item you're disputing on the summary notice; then send any supporting information, such as an explanation of the problem and a letter from the doctor explaining why the charge should be covered.
-The claims reviewer assigned to your case will usually decide within 60 days of receiving your request.
+You have 120 days after receiving the Medicare summary notice to request a “redetermination” by a Medicare claims reviewer.
+Circle the item you’re disputing on the summary notice, then send any supporting information, such a letter from the doctor explaining why the charge should be covered.
+The claims reviewer will usually make the decision within 60 days of receiving your request.

-Medicare Advantage and Part D. You have 60 days to initiate an appeal involving a Medicare Advantage or Part D prescription-drug plan.
-In both cases, you start by appealing to the plan, rather than to Medicare.
-Follow the plan's instructions on its explanation of benefits.
-Part D has fast-track appeals of 72 hours if your parent hasn't received the prescription and his or her health would be jeopardized by waiting.
-Otherwise, the plan must notify you of its decision within seven days.
+You have 60 days to initiate an appeal involving a Medicare Advantage or Part D prescription-drug plan.
+In both cases, you must start by appealing to the private insurance plan rather than to Medicare.
+Follow the plan’s instructions on its explanation of benefits.
+Part D has a 72-hour fast-track appeal process if your health would be jeopardized by waiting for the prescription.
+Otherwise, the plan must make its decision within seven days.

 For more information about each type of appeal, see Medicare.gov's How Do I File an Appeal? and Claims & Appeals sections.
 Your local State Health Insurance Assistance Program can help (go to www.shiptacenter.org, or call 800-633-4227 for contacts).
 Or call the help line at the Medicare Rights Center at 800-333-4114.